nafizjiwa/CSS-Combinators/README.md

 What they are ? and Examples.

 # CSS Combinators
-Combinators are selectors that combine other selectors and provide a useful relationship to each other and the locadtion of content in a document.
+Combinators are selectors that combine other selectors in a way to give them a useful relationship to each other and the LOCATION of content in a document.

+##### First,<br>
-First, CSS Selectors are patterns used to select elements.<br>
+CSS Selectors are used to select HTML elements on our web pages that we want to style.<br>
     Example: <br>